simple-login/website/content/blog/what-is-an-email-alias.md

 authorAvatar: "/logo-square.svg"
 layout: "single-toc"
 url: "/blog/what-is-an-email-alias"
-draft: true
+draft: false
 summary: >
      In this article, we explore what is an email alias and you can use aliases to protect your digital identity.
 Do more with your email.
 intro: >
      An email alias is a unique email address you’ve created that functions like a nickname, or an **on-the-fly email address** that you can use to use when you need it.

      **SimpleLogin built an entire business around them, and you may be asking... why?**

      What's so special about email aliases?

      Well, the underlying technology is quite simple, but **grants you way more power than you think right now.**

      In this article, we'd like to explore why you should consider using one email alias for each service you subscribe to online.

 keywords:
  - 'what is an email alias'
  - 'how email aliases protect your privacy'
 ---

-## Your email is a gateway to your identity
+### Your email is a gateway to your identity
 ![Email alias to protect privacy](/blog/email-alias/1.png)